 And then, all of a sudden the end is there.
 Time to party!

 Every actor has put his role in the production and the production is owned by all actors.
 With certain respect for tradition, we have created something new.

 Since 1984 I’m working as a professional conductor, composer, teacher, and creative artist.
 My biggest inspiration?
 All the people I worked with.
 Professionals, amateurs, children, top class performers, everyone in their own way and all with their own value.
 Interaction: that’s what I really love during my concerts and events.
 Interaction with musicians, the audience and everyone with a passion for sound and people.
 This is what I want to facilitate with Sound Trip World.
 I truly believe that we can make a future with value!

 As a conductor composer

-He was a prize winner at a conductor competition in Rotterdam, a composition competition in Corciano (Italy) and two-time winner of the Dutch National Championships (basic- and top division) with two of his amateur wind bands.
+In the nineties I was a prize winner at a conductor competition in Rotterdam, a composition competition in Corciano (Italy) and two-time winner of the Dutch National Championships (basic- and top division) with two of my amateur wind bands.

 A thrill, a vibration, an experience.
 A benchmark for new music… That’s what it is; Carlos Sound TripAn experience with the audience in the center of what happened.